Skip to content

 Clandon Park has always been a special and much-loved place.
 Over the years, it was the backdrop to important moments for many people, especially as a popular wedding venue.
 For this reason, in the years since the fire we have worked hard to enable people to visit or revisit the house and gardens.

 We’ve welcomed over 75,000 people to experience the surviving house – both people local to Clandon and visitors from across the country.
-Their responses have taught us how powerful and evocative Clandon Park is in its laid bare form.
+Their responses have taught us how powerful and evocative Clandon Park is in its post-fire form.
 We’ve seen artists, scientists, engineers, designers, tradespeople and young children, all gasping in awe.
 They’ve consistently asked us questions about how the house was built and crafted – a story dramatically revealed by the fire – and about the community of people who helped make it.

 Our vision builds on these responses with a focus on celebrating what survived the fire and shaping a new people and community-focused chapter in Clandon’s remarkable history.